 Distribution: Widespread in tropical countries where the groundnut crop production is more.

-- Cercospora arachidicola lack haustoria.
+- Cercospora arachidicola lacks haustoria.

 - Cercospora personata contains branched haustoria.